 One way to improve your financial health is to spend within your values.
 The average person makes thousands of financial decisions a year.
 There's a good chance many of those decisions were either impulse buys, emotionally-driven, or decisions that later created buyer’s remorse.
-In the age of one-click buying and ubiquitous advertising, it’s easy to forget the why behind our spending.
+It’s easy to forget the why behind our spending in the age of one-click buying and ubiquitous advertising.

 Here’s an exercise that can work very well:

 Pull up your bank and credit card transactions from the last 2-3 months and go through every single line item to:

 Highlight in green all the spending that supported your core value and/or that makes you feel satisfied.

 Highlight in yellow things that you somewhat value but don’t feel extremely excited about.

 Highlight in red anything that, looking back at it, leaves you feeling a little disappointed and regretful.

 First, identify all the purchases you highlighted in red.
 These expenses are the low hanging fruit that can usually be removed from your budget.
 Next, sort through your purchases highlighted in yellow.
 Try attaching a core value to these spending decisions.
 Repeating this exercise twice a year can be a great way to audit your spending habits.